stratum-mining/benchmarking-tool/CONTRIBUTING.md

 First off, thank you for taking the time to contribute! ❤️

 All types of contributions are encouraged and valued.
 Please refer to the [Table of Contents](#table-of-contents) for various ways you can help and details on how this project handles contributions.
-Be sure to read the relevant sections before contributing—it will make things easier for us maintainers and provide a smoother experience for everyone involved.
+Be sure to read the relevant sections before contributing, it will make things easier for us maintainers and provide a smoother experience for everyone involved.
 The community looks forward to your contributions! 🎉

 > If you like the project but don’t have time to contribute, that's perfectly fine.
 There are other simple ways to support the project and show your appreciation, which we would greatly appreciate:
 > - Star the project